govau/oneAPS-website/client/src/pages/privacy.md

 This site is hosted and stored in Australia in secure, government-accredited facilities.
 To help protect the privacy of the data and personal information we collect and hold, we maintain physical, technical and administrative safeguards.

-Access to your personal information is restricted to DTA employees working on the oneAPS Opportunities pilot who need it to provide services to you and to the Opportunity creator who is seeking a person to fulfill their opportunity.
+Access to your personal information is restricted to APSC employees working on the oneAPS Opportunities pilot who need it to provide services to you and to the Opportunity creator who is seeking a person to fulfill their opportunity.
 We take steps to protect the security of the personal information we hold from both internal and external threats by:

 * regularly assessing the risk of misuse, interference, loss, and unauthorised access, modification or disclosure of that information